cosmoscroissant/Tool-Box/README.md

 - ssh_patterns: referenced SSH client
 - openssh_full: catches identity spoofing (complete email address)
 - operational_files: files that carried out the operation
 - dependency_paths: dependency in used

+f.y.i. lib.txt is for blacklisting URLs that are unrelated to samples, such as hex-rays.com.

 ### How-To
 `python3 asm_footprint_sniffer.py <file_path> -o report.txt`